mpangilinan/lab3/README.md

-week4-lab
+lab3
 =========

-Lab for Week 4 that goes over models, db migrations, rails console, and CRUD
+Lab for Lecture 3 that goes over models, db migrations, rails console, and CRUD

 For this lab you will be adding additional features to the current application included.

 Instructions:
 ------------
-1. cd into week4 rails app.
+1. cd into week3 rails app.
 2. Run 'rake db:migrate'
 3. Run 'rails s'
 4. go to the url /users